cal-itp/data-analyses/gtfs_digest/_bunching.md

     * This is different than frequency: frequency is how many times a bus stops at a particular stop.
     * If a bus of the same route passes a stop every 20 minutes, then that bus has a 20 minute headway and a frequency of 3x per hour.
     *
+9. Transit Capacity and Quality of Service Manual, Third Edition (2013)
+    * Page 199: Average headway chart
+        * Average headway <= 5 minutes: bus bunching more likely
+        * > 5-10 minutes: bus bunching possible
+    * Page 225: Headways of 10 minutes or less: vehicle bunching more likely to occur.
+        * Bunching: 2+ vehicles on the same route arrive together, followed by a long waiting period for another vehicle to come.
+        * Bunching can be measured in terms of headway adherence: how closely a vehicle actually arrives versus its scheduled headway.
+        * Headway adherence: take the standard deviation of headways divided by average/mean headway.
+            * Difficult to explain.
+            * But it's the best way to describe bunching.
+        * Use the chart on page 226 to determine how off a headway a route is.
+    * <i>headway- the time interval between the passing of the front ends of successive transit units (vehicles or trains) moving along the same lane or track (or other guideway) in the same direction, usually expressed in minutes; see also service frequency.</i>

 # What is needed
+* Which GTFS data do I need.
 * Schedule data
     * See when a bus is supposed to arrive at each stop.
     * See which routes are "high frequency"